-- a video or computer game

 - a website

 - an awareness-raising campaign

 - learning to play a new piece of music

 - Improving athletic performance

 - an essay (literary, scientific, etc.)

 The learning goal that you begin with could lead to a variety of different products, just as a product could relate to a variety of learning goals. (see the Figure below)